Online Poker Tournaments: Introduction to the Glamorous Side of Poker

 We are now moving into the more advanced stake levels and this final stage will give you valuable experience at this higher stake level, from which you hopefully will have the confidence to continue to increase your stakes levels after this course as you feel comfortable to do so and as your growing bankroll will support.

-Don’t forget to drop us a line and let us know that you have done it, we love to hear the success stories from our community, it makes us all warm and tingly inside!
-Also don’t forget to sit the end of course exam in the next and final lesson.
+Don’t forget to let us know when you have achieved your goals; we appreciate hearing success stories from our community.
+Also, remember to take the end of course exam in the next and final lesson.

 Poker Bankroll Challenge: Stage 12